Online Literature · Classics · Epic Poetry

 Milton

 Each quarter, one course.
 Each course, one poem.
-Small groups, weekly live sessions, pre-recorded lectures, and an instructor who has spent years learning how to make these texts come alive for modern readers.
+Small groups, weekly live sessions, pre-recorded lectures, and an instructor who has spent hundreds of hours learning how to make these texts come alive for modern readers.

-Rage, glory, grief, and the costs of war.
-The oldest epic in the Western tradition is also among its most psychologically rich.
-We read it not as ancient history but as a mirror.
+Injustice, glory, grief and the price of life.
+The oldest epic in the Western tradition follows the great-souled life of Achilles, son of Peleus.
+We read his story not as ancient history, but as the first western tragedy.

-Rome's founding epic and one of the greatest meditations on duty, fate, and the price of empire.
-A poem that never stops asking hard questions.
+Rome's founding epic and one of the greatest meditations on duty, love and the price of empire - captured through its hero, Aeneas - a hero who pursued greatness, and paid for it.

-The most ambitious poem in the English language — Satan, free will, the Fall, and what it means to be human.
-Milton closes out the year in the grandest possible way.
+The most ambitious poem in the English language — Satan, free will, the Fall and what it means to be human.
+We close the year with Milton and the Enlightenment itself.

-The Iliad is not primarily a poem about war.
-It is a poem about what war costs — in lives, in grief, in the choices that cannot be unmade.
+The Iliad is not a poem primarily about war.
+It is a poem fundamentally about life and what makes it worth living — captured in grief, triumph, and in the choices that cannot be unmade.
 Homer's great insight is that his heroes know this, and choose glory anyway.
-We will sit with that choice for three months.
+We will sit with their choices for two and a half months.

-Each week: a pre-recorded lecture to prepare you for the reading, a live one-hour session to discuss it together, and the kind of close attention to the text that most readers never get.
+Each week: a pre-recorded lecture to prepare and unpack the reading, a live one-hour session to discuss it together and the kind of close attention to the text that most readers never get.
 All sessions are recorded.
 Asynchronous enrollment is available.

 Each pre-recorded lecture has two parts.
-Before you read, you listen to the introduction — essential context, background, and what to look for.
-After you read, you return for the integrations section, which draws on outside research and connects the Book to broader themes.
+Before you read, you listen to the introduction — essential context, background and what to look for.
+After you read, you return for the integrations section, which draws on copious poetic research and connects the Book to broader themes.

 Recommended order: Introduction → Read the Book → Integrations.
-This sequence transforms the reading experience.
+This sequence enlightens the reading experience.

 Each Book gets the same three-part structure during class:

-After class, students have open access to the instructor for questions.
+After class, students have open access to the instructor for further questions.

 Pre-Class Viewing:

-During Class: Introduction to the epic poetry tradition, Homer's biography and historical context, the Trojan War cycle, key philosophical concepts in the Iliad, and course logistics.
+During Class: Introduction to the epic poetry tradition, "Homer's" biography and historical context, the Trojan War cycle and key philosophical concepts in the Iliad.

-Each class covers two Books of the Iliad (Books 1–24 across 12 sessions).
+Each subsequent class covers two (sometimes three) Books of the Iliad (Books 1–24 across 11 sessions).
 Pre-class work includes the pre-recorded lecture and reading assignment.
 During class: student summaries, instructor's thematic focus, and group line discussion.

 "Sing, goddess, the anger of Achilles — and the grief it brought upon the Greeks."